 My baby is officially nine months old and over the last 3 months, we have established a good routine with her.
 I struggled to find a routine that was right for a reflux and milk allergy baby, so I had to develop one that worked for us.
 My baby needs smaller more regular feeds to prevent her tummy from getting too full.
 She is also having a combination of breast milk and hypoallergenic formula, so I can add a thickener to prevent vomiting.
 Her routine also had to work around her older sibling who needs to go to school.

 Now my baby is 9 months I can look back and see how our routine has really developed over the last few months.
 She thrives on her routine and when we stick to it she is a much happier and easier baby.
 That doesn’t mean we didn’t go out and do other things.
-I just learnt how to adapt what I wanted to do to fit in with her schedule.
-Also I found a lot of people are willing to work round you when you have a baby and will try and fit in with your routine.
+I just learned how to adapt what I wanted to do to fit in with her schedule.
+Also, I found a lot of people are willing to work around you when you have a baby and will try and fit in with your routine.

 My Routine for a Reflux & Milk Allergy Baby